-Middle/High School students are expected to be in their assigned locations throughout the school day.
-Middle/High School students arriving late for school or a class are to report directly to their class and will be marked tardy by the teacher.
-Students who leave early from class will be marked tardy.
+Elementary School students are expected to be in their assigned locations throughout the school day.
+Elementary students arriving late for school are to report directly to the office to receive a pass and will be marked tardy by their teacher.